esteinig/sketchy/README.md

 sketchy pull
 ```

-You can set the home path to which the sketches are downloaded to the default `--path ~/.sketchy`.
-Use the `--full` flag to pull the full default collections, which include higher resolutions sketches:
+You can set the path to which the sketches are downloaded e.g. to the default `--path ~/.sketchy`.
+Use the `--full` flag to pull the complete, high-resolution collections (~ 2 GB):

 ```
 sketchy pull --path ~/.sketchy --full
 ```

-Set the environmental variable `SKETCHY_PATH` to the home directory for the `sketchy list` and `sketchy run` tasks to discover databases automatically.
+Set the environmental variable `SKETCHY_PATH` to the sketch directory for the `sketchy list` and `sketchy run` tasks to discover databases automatically.

 Local sketches and template names can be viewed with: